 - 4. Tap on a pipe or wall 5.
-Use a whistle if one is available.
-Shout only a hear where you are. - .
-Use a whistle if one is available.
+Use a whistle if one is so that rescuers can hear where you are. - available.
 Shout only as a last resort - shouting can cause a person to inhale dangerous amounts of dust.